Youth at the Helm: Griffith's English-language adaptation

 The play was first performed in the English language under the title Youth at the Helm in an adaptation of Adler's play made by Herbert Griffith at the Westminster Theatre in London from November 5, 1934 to November 19, 1934.
 Produced by Harold French and Community Theaters, Ltd., the cast included Jack Melford as Randolph Warrender, David Bird as Fitch, Townsend Whitling as William, Vera Lennox as Dorothy Wilson, Marcus Barron as the Old Gentleman, O. B. Clarence as the Chairman, Alastair Sim as Ponsonby, Margery Morris as Yvonne, Walter Horsbrugh as Nicholson, Hamlyn Benson as Hollman, C. M. Hallard as Lord Farley, George Weir as Roberts, and Fred Royal as the Office Boy.

-A critical success, Griffith's adaptation was staged several more time in the United Kingdom in the 1930s.
+A critical success, Griffith's adaptation was staged several more times in the United Kingdom in the 1930s.
 It was performed for two weeks of tryout performances at the New Theatre Oxford before transferring to the Globe Theatre in London on February 28, 1935.
 This production was produced by Howard & Wyndham Ltd with Owen Nares as Randolph Warrender, Walter Hudd as Fitch, Kay Hammond as Dorothy Wilson, Adele Dixon as Yvonne, and with O. B. Clarence, Alastair Sim, and Fred Royal reprising their roles.
 The production ran at the Globe for three months, ending its run on May 25, 1935.
 The production then went on tour the following June for performances at the Golders Green Hippodrome and thee Streatham Hill Theatre.
 The Liverpool Playhouse staged the work in August–September 1935 with Michael Redgrave as Randolph Warrender and Jane Baxter as Dorothy Wilson.

 Other UK theatres to stage Griffith's version included the Devonshire Park Theatre (1935), the Brighton Palace Pier (1935), the Edinburgh Festival Theatre (1935), the Tyne Theatre and Opera House (1935), the Grand Theatre, Leeds (1935), the Prince of Wales Theatre, Birmingham (1935), the Royal Theatre, Northampton (1936), the Royal Theatre, Huddersfield (1936), the Morecambe Winter Gardens (1936), the Little Theatre, Bristol (1936, 1939), The Prince's Theatre, Bradford (1939), and the Oxford Playhouse (1939).
 The United States premiere of Griffith's version was presented at the Surry Theatre in Maine from August 10–14, 1937.

 Griffith's version was adapted into a film entitled Jack of All Trades by screenwriter J. O. C. Orton.
 The film premiered in London on February 18, 1936.
 The film renamed the main character Randolph to Jack Warrender who was portrayed by Jack Hulbert.